ElisabethFAUJOUR/SimonGame-JS/README.md

 ![Invader](./docs/SimonGame.PNG)

 ## How to use ?
-Follow these steps to set up and use the Oquiz application:
+Follow these steps to set up and use the application:
 1. Clone the repo
 2. Open the index.html file in your browser.
 3. Enjoy playing Simon's Game and challenge your memory!